You currently have JavaScript turned off, for the best experience please turn JavaScript on or visit the website using a modern web browser.

 The final installation will see the clay figures temporarily installed in the development in a special event.
 The vision will be a wonderful representation and celebration of the children in Stockton, making the connection between the new urban park and the next generation who will use the space.

 Children from Year 4 & 5 throughout the Stockton-on-Tees Borough Council catchment area are creating the figures during clay workshops in their Primary Schools.
+Workshops are delivered by Yarm Prep School Art Lead, Mrs Rachel Shepherd, and local Yorkshire-based artist Jessica Jenyns.
 The individual figures will be fired and retain their natural colour, which will differ according to the clay used.
 As creative skills are being reduced in timetables due to time and economic constraints, these workshops are a valuable way of encouraging creativity and skills based learning.
 By taking part in the project, the children will create a clay figure representation of themselves, which would then form a part of the temporary installation.

 October 2024 Idea comes together and first schools sign up